-Note:
+Note :

-- Shares taken by way of encumbrance shall be treated as an "acquisition". - Share given upon release of encumbrance shall be treated as a "disposal" - The requirement as listed above shall not apply to a Scheduled Commercial bank or public financial institution as pledge in connection with a pledge of shares for securing indebtness in the ordinary course of business.
+- Shares taken by way of encumbrance shall be treated as an "acquisition". - Share given upon release of encumbrance shall be treated as a "disposal" - The requirement as listed above shall not apply to a Scheduled Commercial bank or public financial institution or a housing finance company or a systematically important non-banking financial company as pledgee in connection with a pledge of shares for securing indebtness in the ordinary course of business.